Medical Interventions You Might Need During Pushing - Baby Chick

 Image via blog.pregistry.com

-Like forceps, vacuum extraction is another type of assisted delivery that may be necessary if the baby is distressed and the delivery is stalled.
-For example, a vacuum extraction may be done if the labor is no longer progressing and the baby is stuck in the birth canal.
-Another example is if a mother is too tired to push, has a heart condition, or has very high blood pressure.
-Or if the baby is experiencing distress as indicated by a change in heart rate.
+Like forceps, vacuum extraction is another type of assisted delivery that may be necessary if the baby is distressed and delivery is stalled.
+For example, your doctor may perform a vacuum extraction if labor is no longer progressing and the baby is stuck in the birth canal.14 Another example is if a mother feels too tired to push, has a heart condition, or has very high blood pressure.
+The doctor could also do it if baby is experiencing distress, as indicated by a change in heart rate.14,15

-A vacuum procedure is performed in such a way that the doctor will place a vacuum extraction cup onto the baby’s head between a mother’s contractions.
-During the contractions, the doctor will use the vacuum pump to create suction to move the baby through the birth canal and prevent the baby’s head from moving back up between contractions.
-The doctor can remove the suction cup once the baby’s head comes through.
-The mother can push the rest of the baby’s body out.
-Vacuum procedures are more common than forceps delivery.2 But it’s more likely an obstetrician will go with a C-section instead of vacuum extraction if the delivery process has stalled.
+In a vacuum procedure, the doctor will place a vacuum extraction cup onto the baby’s head between a mother’s contractions.
+During the contractions, the doctor will use the vacuum pump to create suction to move baby through the birth canal and prevent baby’s head from moving back up between contractions.
+The doctor can remove the suction cup once baby’s head comes through.
+The mother can push the rest of baby’s body out.12,16 Vacuum procedures are more common than forceps delivery.2 But it’s likely that an obstetrician will go with a C-section instead of vacuum extraction if the delivery process has stalled.14

 baby born via Caesarean Section

-A Cesarean section, or C-section, is a surgical procedure to deliver a baby through an incision in a mother’s abdomen.
-This is an option if a mother has been pushing but the vaginal delivery is not progressing.
-Examples of transitioning from a vaginal delivery to an emergency C-section include problems with the umbilical cord wrapped around the baby, a change in the baby’s heart rate causing distress, concerns for the mother’s health, twin or multiples delivery, or other medical emergencies.
+A cesarean section, or C-section, is a surgical procedure to deliver a baby through an incision in a mother’s abdomen.
+This is an option if a mother has been pushing but the vaginal delivery is not progressing.6 Examples of transitioning from a vaginal delivery to an emergency C-section include:6,17

-The procedure requires anesthesia to numb the lower half of the mother’s body, such as regional anesthesia, allowing the mother to remain awake during surgery.
-Common choices for numbing the pain include a spinal block or epidural block.
-Sometimes, general anesthesia is needed for an emergency C-section.
-While it typically takes longer to heal from a C-section than a vaginal birth, it can be a life-saving measure.
+According to the Mayo Clinic, this procedure requires anesthesia to numb the lower half of the mother’s body (such as regional anesthesia), allowing the mother to remain awake during surgery.
+Some of the typical choices for numbing the pain include a spinal block or epidural block.
+Sometimes, you need general anesthesia for an emergency C-section.6 While it typically takes longer to heal from a C-section than a vaginal birth, it can be a life-saving measure.18

-While it’s impossible to be certain you won’t need medical interventions during pushing, there are ways to lower your risk.
-And don’t worry if you need medical intervention.
-Childbirth is about the process, not perfection!
+It’s impossible to be sure that you won’t need medical interventions during pushing, but there are ways to lower your risk.
+And don’t worry if you do need medical intervention — childbirth is about the process, not perfection!
+Here are a few tips to help you potentially avoid interventions:

 Letterboard about the power of a birth plan

 Taking the time to write out your birth plan will give you prior knowledge about what to expect.
-And it will help you to clarify what you want to occur during your labor and delivery.
+It will also help you clarify what you want to occur during your labor and delivery.
 Writing a plan isn’t about ensuring it will go exactly as planned down to the last detail.
-Instead, one aims to get most of their goals down on paper and then share them with medical professionals performing the delivery.
-Many moms report that having a birth plan gave them confidence and authority over their labor and delivery.
-This kind of positive visioning may assist in making the birthing process go more smoothly.
+Instead, you aim to get most of your goals down on paper and then share them with the medical professionals performing the delivery.
+Many moms report that having a birth plan gave them confidence and authority over their labor and delivery.19 This kind of positive visioning may assist in making the birthing process go more smoothly.20,21

 Pregnant women in a class